LEARN ABOUT MINDFULNESS

 At RMS, both beginners and experienced meditators are welcome.
 If you do not know how to meditate, our staff will teach you this valuable skill.
 And if you are already an advanced practitioner, we can take you even further in your practice.

-Our teachers will meet you where you are, and they are careful not to force the practice on anyone.
-For some students, meditation is “one tool in the tool belt,” and for others, it becomes a lifelong practice.
+Our teachers will meet you where you are and are careful not to force the practice on anyone.
+For some students, meditation is 'one tool in the tool belt,' and for others, it becomes a lifelong practice.

-We honor all of our students’ backgrounds, and use meditation as a complement to what is already working in each person’s spiritual life.
-Interestingly, Maureen and Josh both majored in Religious Studies as undergraduates, and have a deep respect and appreciation for the application of meditation to virtually any spiritual path.
+We honor all of our students’ backgrounds and use meditation as a complement to what is already working in each person’s spiritual life.
+Meditation can be applied to virtually any spiritual path and is recognized as an integral part of many of the world’s wisdom traditions.

-Virtually all of the world’s wisdom traditions incorporate meditation in some way.
-At Red Mountain, students learn how to utilize this valuable practice to deepen their spiritual lives and respect for themselves and others, and we have helped students from many walks of life and spiritual orientations to find deeper peace, reduced symptomology, spiritual connection, and closer relationships with others through meditation.
+At Red Mountain, students learn how to utilize this valuable practice to deepen their spiritual lives and respect for themselves and others.
+We have helped students from many walks of life and spiritual orientations find deeper peace, reduced symptomology, spiritual connection, and closer relationships with others through meditation.